chanuka/microservice-test/product-service(Java)/README.md

-# wiremecore-mobile
+# product service
-This is to backend for the mobile app
+This is the product service